 Redrock Canyons Of The Wild Escalante

 Most of our routes begin and end on the west side of the Escalante River, at trailheads off the historic “Hole In the Rock Road”.
-All trailheads are a scenic 3-4 hour drive from Cedar City.
+All trailheads are a scenic 3-4 hour drive from Cedar City and our routes are both within the Glen Canyon National Recreation Area and the Grand Staircase – Escalante National Monument.

 TREK RATING: Daily backpacking mileage on this moderate trip varies from 3-8.
 Though uphills are limited, there are lots of stream crossings, some hiking using the river as our “trail”, some bushwhacking, and lots of sand.
 There are no maintained trails.
 Total backpack mileage is 25-30.